kyleratti/a-centralized-mirror/README.md

 # Subreddit Moderators

-Although this bot can function on a subreddit with standard access/without moderator privileges, it works in a much more limited capacity.

-Out of respect for subreddit moderators, this bot will only be activated on subreddits where a discussion has been had and an "agreement" is in place.
+Although this bot can function on a subreddit as a standard user/without moderator privileges, it works in a much more limited capacity.
+As such, and out of respect for subreddit moderators, this bot will only be activated on subreddits where the moderators have reached out and expressed interest in its services.

-Additionally, any new bots are subject to review by subreddit moderators before being added to this service.
+Additionally, any new bots are subject to review by that subreddit's moderators before being added to this service.

 If you're a moderator of a subreddit and your community is interested in having your mirror bots use a directory listing of mirrors, please [open an issue](https://github.com/kyleratti/a-centralized-mirror/issues/new?assignees=kyleratti&labels=subreddit+partnership&template=subreddit-partnership.md&title=).

-If you're looking for a new or additional mirror _bot_ and not a mirror directory listing _service_, please see the [**Tuckbot**](https://github.com/kyleratti/tuckbot-downloader) project.
+If you're looking for a new or additional mirror _hosting service_ and not a mirror directory _listing service_, please see the [**Tuckbot**](https://github.com/kyleratti/tuckbot-downloader) project.

 # Bot Developers